How to register to vote

 Registering to vote does not mean you can vote in every election, find out which elections you are eligible to vote in at gov.uk/elections-in-the-uk

-There is a snap election on 12th December 2019.
+There are local elections on 6th May 2021.
 These are the deadlines to register to vote:

 - Voting in person at a polling station